Table of Contents

 - Balance beams made from a simple line of tape on the floor

-I’ve started calling these vestibular resets, and they’ve become an essential tool in our parenting toolkit.
-When emotions run high or attention seems scattered, a quick 3-5 minutes of intentional movement often works better than any time-out or lengthy explanation.
+I call these “vestibular resets,” and they’ve become my secret weapon.
+When emotions run high or attention seems scattered, 3-5 minutes of intentional movement often works better than any time-out or lengthy explanation.
+The key is watching your child’s cues—every system is different, and what energizes one child might overwhelm another.

-The benefits of a well-developed vestibular system extend far beyond emotional regulation.
-Research has shown direct connections between vestibular function and many skills critical for academic success:
+The benefits extend far beyond emotional regulation.
+Research reveals direct connections between vestibular function and academic success:

 - Eye tracking for reading

-- Ability to sit still and focus in a classroom
+- Ability to sit still and focus in classrooms

 - Coordination for writing and physical activities